-Lovely historic property in a renovated 16th-century coaching inn across the river from Strasbourg’s famous Gothic cathedral.
+This lovely historic property in a renovated 16th-century coaching inn is situated across the river from Strasbourg’s famous Gothic cathedral.

 Take a full day to explore delightful Strasbourg.
 Simply wandering its old quarter is a pleasure, but in particular, don’t miss the canal-laced Petite France neighborhood and the Musée Alsacien, which gives a fascinating introduction to the complex history of Alsace.
 I also recommend descending into the cellars of Hospices de Strasbourg, which date to the late 14th century and contain what is reputed to be the world’s oldest barrel of wine.